 LUNCHES - lunches may be purchased in the cafeteria from a variety of cold and hot selections.
-Do not leave litter where you have eaten - please use the garbage containers

-LOCKERS - While the locker to which the student is assigned remains the property of the school, the student is expected to maintain the locker in a neat and tidy condition and to keep it locked at all times.
+Do not leave litter where you have eaten - please use the garbage containers maintain the locker in a neat and tidy condition and to keep it locked at all times.
 Do not change lockers and do not give out your combination to other students.
 Damaged locks or locker problems should be reported to the office immediately.
-Students in Grades 9, 10, and 11 usually share lockers.